NLB Overdrive

 Observing the Users

-We began by interviewing and observing seven users remotely, taking into account the recommendation from Jakob Nielsen’s article, Why You Only Need to Test with 5 Users suggesting that it is possible to learn about 75–99% of all usability problems from the first three to five users tested.
+The process began with interviewing and observing seven users remotely, guided by Jakob Nielsen's article in Why You Only Need to Test with 5 Users which suggests that the first three to five participants can reveal approximately 75-99% of usability issues.

 Interviewing the Audiences